-The Action - Install Directory dialog box lets you specify the directory to be installed, specify a destination path, specify whether the directory is hidden or read-only after being installed on the device, and specify a copy option.
-You can also use this page to install the Novell File Upload extension, which allows you to browse for directories.
+The Action - Install Directory dialog box lets you specify the directory to be installed, specify a destination path, specify whether the directory is hidden or read-only after being installed on the device (applicable only for Windows), and specify a copy option.
+You can also specify the requirements that a device must meet for the action to be executed on the device

 Copying a file or directory copies the file or directory from one location to another without uploading the files into the ZENworks content repository.
 Copying a file or directory is described as copying without using content.
 When copying a file or directory, the managed device performs the copy operation and must be able to resolve both the source and destination paths.
 Also, when copying a file or directory, the file or directory is not cached on the managed device.

 Installing a file or directory uploads the file or directory to the ZENworks content repository before it is distributed to assigned devices.
 Installing a file or directory is described as copying using content.
 When installing a file or directory, the file or directory is cached on the managed device.
 If a directory does not have any content, it is not uploaded to the content repository.
 This causes any successive action depending on this empty directory to fail.

 Installing an executable file does not launch or execute the file.
 To launch or execute the file, you must add a launch executable action (Launch Executable, Launch Java Application, and so forth) to the bundle.